 Nutrition is Important for Managing Pain

-Pain is often caused from inflammation throughout the body.
-There are some exceptions, of course, but in most cases, chronic pain has some level of inflammation.
-Nutrition can play a big role in helping chronic pain as it can directly impact the level of inflammation that is present in your body.
+Chronic pain is often caused by inflammation throughout the body.
+There are exceptions, of course, but in most cases, chronic pain involves some level of systemic inflammation.
+Proper nutrition can reduce chronic pain as it directly impacts the level of inflammation in the body.